enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-text-manipulation/step4.md

 and writes a copy of each unique input line to the output_file
 - the second command also counts of the number of times the line occurred in the input

+Using pipes and output redirection, write a composite command which performs all the task listed in this page and produce the desired output, and replicate if for Inferno, Purgatorio and Paradiso.